 The application requires that certain information be provided to the court.
 For example, the applicant must disclose the family and marital history of the decedent.
 The application must also identify any children or other potential heirs of the decedent.
 The application must provide very specific concerning the heirs, such as their age and their interest in the estate (the respective percentages and whether their interest is separate or community property).

 There are also strict notice requirements that must be met.
 For example, the law requires that the applicant give notice to all heirs who are 12 or older.
 The court appoints an “attorney ad litem” to represent any unknown or incapacitated heir.

 In the hearing, the presiding judge will consider the application and all the evidence.
 If the Judge is persuaded that the applicant has met his burden of proof, the judge will sign an order that states who are the heirs at law and describes each heir’s respective share and interest.

 Often, this procedure is combined with an application for administration that will result in the issuance of Letters of Administration.
 This is a topic that will be covered in a subsequent posting.

-If you would like to hear more information concerning the proceeding to determine heirship, please contact the attorneys at B&R for a free initial phone consultation.
+If you would like to hear more information concerning the proceeding to determine heirship, please contact the attorneys at B&R for a no charge initial phone consultation.